Skip to main content

 Content That Compounds Instead of Depreciates

 A paid ad is worth nothing after it stops running.
-An optimized page, on the other hand, appreciates in value as it accumulates backlinks, ages in Google's index, and gets refined by the Content Agent over time.
-This compounding effect is what makes organic the most cost-efficient acquisition channel for e-commerce.
+An optimized page, on the other hand, can appreciate in value as it accumulates backlinks, builds a track record of relevance, and gets generated and optimized by Similar AI's Content Agent using product data, search demand signals, and category structure - though pages can also lose rankings due to competition, algorithm updates, or content decay, so ongoing maintenance is essential.
+This compounding potential is what can make organic one of the most cost-efficient ecommerce customer acquisition channels, depending on the business and competitive landscape.

 CAC and Customer Lifetime Value: The Ratio That Matters